What Do Animal Breeder Do?

 Animal Breeder Job Outlook

-In the United States, there were 9,000 jobs for Animal Breeder in 2016.
+There were about 9,000 jobs for Animal Breeder in 2016 (in the United States).
 New jobs are being produced at a rate of 2.2% which is below the national average.
 The Bureau of Labor Statistics predicts 200 new jobs for Animal Breeder by 2026.
 There will be an estimated 1,400 positions for Animal Breeder per year.

 The states with the most job growth for Animal Breeder are Missouri, Texas, and Oregon.
 Watch out if you plan on working in North Carolina, Maryland, or Illinois.
 These states have the worst job growth for this type of profession.